-Since the third quarter of 2019, we and the VIE Group have expanded our and the VIE Group's investor base of individuals to institutional funding partners, including banks, trusts and microcredit companies.
+Since the third quarter of 2019, we and the VIE Group have expanded our and the VIE Group's investor base of individuals to institutional funding partners, including commercial banks, consumer finance companies, trusts and microcredit companies.
 Starting in April 2020, new loans were only funded by institutional funding partners.

 We and the VIE Group introduce borrowers to our and the VIE Group's institutional funding partners and provide preliminary risk assessment services as well as other services to them.
 The service arrangement between our and the VIE Group's institutional funding partners and us varies depending on the type of institutional funding partners.
 For institutional funding partners with a license to extend loans, such as banks, online microcredit companies, they typically extend loans with their own funds directly to the borrowers introduced by us.
-In 2021, we and the VIE Group had 22 institutional funding partners and they invested an aggregate investment volume of RMB21.9 billion (US\$3.4 billion).
+In 2022, we and the VIE Group had 44 institutional funding partners and they invested an aggregate investment volume of RMB55.5 billion (US\$8.0 billion).